alyazharr/os212/tips.md

 want to know about OS, but listening and understand the lessons is really important and really help you to do quiz -and go study before quiz!

+#### 8. Check your grade frequently on SCeLe.
+OS scores is always out for each week, so make sure you evaluate your score everyweek to make
+it better and better every week.
+So you can get a great average score in the end of the semester.

 ### Well,
 ## G O O D .
 L U C K 🌟🔥😎